rust-lang/rfcs/text/0000-sized-hierarchy.md

       Relaxing the bounds of an associated type is in effect giving existing parameters a less restrictive bound which is not backwards compatible.
+[^5]: If it was desirable to add a new trait to this RFC's proposed hierarchy
+      then there are four possibilities:

+      - Before `Sized`
+        - i.e. `NewSized: Sized: ValueSized: Pointee`
+        - Adding bounds on a new trait before `Sized` is not backwards-compatible as described above in [Implementing `Sized`][implementing-sized].
+      - Between `Sized` and `ValueSized`
+        - i.e. `Sized: NewSized: ValueSized: Pointee`
+        - Adding bounds on a new trait between `Sized` and `ValueSized` is backwards compatible for some functions (except for on a trait's associated type).
+An existing function with a `Sized` bound could be relaxed to the new trait without breaking existing code.
+          Existing functions with a `ValueSized` or `Pointee` bound could not.
+      - Between `ValueSized` and `Pointee`
+        - i.e. `Sized: ValueSized: NewSized: Pointee`
+        - Adding bounds on a new trait between `ValueSized` and `Pointee` is backwards compatible for some functions (except for on a trait's associated type).
+An existing function with a `Sized` or `ValueSized` bound could be relaxed to the new trait without breaking existing code.
+          Existing functions with a `Pointee` bound could not.
+      - After `Pointee`
+        - i.e. `Sized: ValueSized: Pointee: NewSized`
+        - For the same reasons as the traits proposed in this RFC, adding bounds on a new trait after `Pointee` is backwards compatible (except for on a trait's associated type).
+Any existing function will have stricter bounds than the new trait and so could be relaxed to the new trait without breaking existing code.

 ## `Sized` bounds
 [sized-bounds]: #sized-bounds